IDENTIFYING AN ENGINE

 I am writing to comment about Harris Photo #1 (Steam Traction, Fall 2007, page 8).
 This photo shows a traction engine powering a threshing machine by means of a PTO device instead of a belt.
 It might be of interest to know that in the book This was Wheat Farming by Kirby Brumfield, published in 1968, there is also a photo (page 95) showing a traction engine powering a thresher by a PTO rod, not a belt.
 The caption states the photo (no date given) was taken in Pendleton, Ore., and the engine is a Case return-flue, not mentioning if it was a straw burner.
 To my 80-year-old eyeballs, there are similarities in the two engines.
 Perhaps some young, sharp-eyed staffer should do a comparison and give their opinion.
 The results might help identify the engine shown in the magazine.

-Editor’s note: One of our sharp-eyed staffers took your advice, Charles.
-Yes, the engine in the photo from the book This was Wheat Farming looks to be the same engine in the photo submitted by Paul Harris for identification.
-Your 80-year-old eyeballs and knowledge is what we depend on to help and teach our readers, since readers like you have been there and done it.
+Editor’s note: One of our sharp-eyed staffers took your advice Charles.
+Indeed, the engine in the photo from This was Wheat Farming looks to be the same as the engine in the photo submitted by Paul Harris for identification.
+Readers like you have direct experience with this machinery, and we depend on your 80-year-old eyes and knowledge to help inform our readers.
 Thanks for your help.

 SWANCREEK THRESHING ASSN.